OMG Girlz: 2009–2010: Beginnings and departures

-2011– 2013: New Beginning, tours, signed, and breakthrough
+2011–2013: New Beginning, tours, signed, and breakthrough

-In 2011, the girls were added to the Scream Tour: Next Generation line-up, by way of a national contest, which featured Diggy Simmons, Mindless Behavior, Jacob Latimore, Jawan Harris, and TK-N-Cash.
+In 2011, the girls were added to the Scream Tour: Next Generation lineup, by way of a national contest, which featured Diggy Simmons, Mindless Behavior, Jacob Latimore, Jawan Harris, and TK-N-Cash.
 This tour helped the group get fans across the country.
 Their first single as a trio, "Gucci This (Gucci That)" was a featured song on the tour.
 After the tour was over in December 2011, the OMG Girlz were signed to Interscope/Streamline Records via Pretty Hustle/Grand Hustle (labels by Tameka "Tiny" Harris & Clifford "T.I.P" Harris).
 The following year on February 28, 2012, "Gucci This (Gucci That)" was released as their first official single under Interscope/Streamline Records, available for public download.
-On April 28, 2012, it peaked at #59 on two of Billboard's charts R&B/Hip-Hop Airplay for 10 weeks and Hot R&B/Hip-Hop Songs for 13 weeks.
+On April 28, 2012, it peaked at No. 59 on two of Billboard's charts R&B/Hip-Hop Airplay for 10 weeks and Hot R&B/Hip-Hop Songs for 13 weeks.

 Their second single "Where the Boys At?" which was written by fellow young artists Lil Will and Trevante was released on June 12, 2012.
-On July 14, 2012, it peaked at #77 on Billboard's Hot R&B/Hip-Hop Songs chart and stayed on the chart for 5 weeks.
+On July 14, 2012, it peaked at No. 77 on Billboard's Hot R&B/Hip-Hop Songs chart and stayed on the chart for 5 weeks.

 While performing on tour they previewed a song called "Lover Boy", the unreleased song would later on become the group's most highly anticipated single.

 OMG made several cameo appearances for various artists, one being in T.I.'s music video for "Hello".

 In Fall 2013, their singles "Can't Stop Loving You", and "Baddie" were released.

-In Summer 2013, two days before they were scheduled to begin the All Around The World tour with teen pop boy group Mindless Behavior, they released three singles titled "Do You Remember", "Incredimazable", and "Ridin' Slow".
+In Summer 2013, two days before they were scheduled to begin the All Around the World tour with teen pop boy group Mindless Behavior, they released three singles titled "Do You Remember", "Incredimazable", and "Ridin' Slow".

-2014– 2015: Maturity and disbandment
+2014–2015: Maturity and disbandment

 In Spring 2014, the group released their first mature single called "Boy It's Over" (which samples the R&B group Jagged Edge single "Girl It's Over" from their third studio album Jagged Little Thrill).

 On March 12, 2015, OMG had unexpectedly announced that they would not be pursuing a career as a group on their official Instagram account.
 Since the disbandment, each member has since put out personal solo projects.

-2017-Present: Reunited

-After their reunion on the Great Xscape Tour, the band has gone back into the studio to record new music.